Jire/Overwatcheat/README.md

 * Double click on the "_build_" (_build.bat_) script and wait for it to complete

-Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **Overwatcheat 2.1.0**.
+Once those steps are complete, the usable cheat program can be found within the _build_ directory, and will in a directory called **Overwatcheat 3.0.0**.

-From within the **Overwatcheat 2.1.0** directory, you can start the cheat by running the _"Start Overwatcheat 2.1.0"_ script.
+From within the **Overwatcheat 3.0.0** directory, you can start the cheat by running the _"Start Overwatcheat 3.0.0"_ script.

-Before starting the cheat, you should use fullscreen windowed mode!
+**Requirements:**
+* Use fullscreen windowed mode if not using OBS projector
+* It is vital to configure sensitivity to be the same as your in-game sens
+* Increasing sensitivity to beyond your sens will give you slower aim
+* Increasing FPS will increase accuracy

 ---